Alma Problem: Memories

 Many of Alma's submissions concern purely private experiences that plainly can have left no documentary evidence; nor is there any 'balancing' material from the other side of the marriage — for, in contrast to Alma, Mahler never wrote or spoke (except, perhaps, to Freud) about their relationship.
-In such circumstances, it is important to remember that the picture we have of Mahler as the typical fin-de-siècle artist — an 'ascetic'; a morbid and tormented neurotic; a despairing and sickly man for whom all pleasures were suspect; and a man whose constant overwork undermined an already weak physical constitution — derives entirely from Alma's writings, and is not corroborated by others.
+The popular cultural perception of Mahler as the typical fin-de-siècle artist — an 'ascetic'; a morbid and tormented neurotic; a despairing and sickly man for whom all pleasures were suspect; and a man whose constant overwork undermined an already weak physical constitution — derives entirely from Alma's writings, and is not corroborated by others.
 For most of his adult life, in fact, Mahler actively enjoyed putting his strength and endurance to the test: he loved to swim long distances, climb mountains, take endless walks, and go on strenuous bicycle tours.

 Even in the winter of 1910–11, when the shock of Alma's infidelity had threatened to overwhelm him, he was still planning for his old age, and making decisions about the construction and decoration of a new house in the Semmering mountains — while in 1911, in what was probably his last interview, he made the following statement: "I have worked really hard for decades, and have born [sic] the exertion wonderfully well".

 Other evident manipulations and falsifications concern the people with whom the couple came into contact.